 Once you have an area set up (we have ours in the garage), next you should make sure that whatever you are soldering together fits well.
 This often requires careful filing to ensure there is a tight fit.

 Next, it’s important that whatever is being soldering is clean and free from grease and oils that has been transmitted to the metal from your hands.
 So, each piece that is to be soldered should be put into a pickle for a few minutes.
 After taking them out of the pickle, use a pair of pliers or tweezers to handle the metal and arrange it on the fire brick in preparation for soldering.

 Once the pieces to solder are cleaned and arranged on the brick, it’s time to cut your solder.
 Just as the metal should be clean, so should the solder.
 Though you don’t need to pickle it, you want to make sure you don’t handle it a lot.
 Either use wire cutters or very sharp scissors to cut tiny pieces of solder.
 Set them aside on your tile for later.

 Now it’s time to flux.
-I’ve seen people do this two different ways and use two different kinds of flux.
-I really think it’s a matter of personal choice.
+There are two different ways and use two different kinds of flux.
+It's a matter of personal choice.
 You can do either of the following:

-A. The first way I learned was using a type of flux called Battern’s.
+A. Use a type of flux called Battern’s.
 It’s light yellow in color.
-The flux is applied to the area to be soldered using a thin paint brush.
+The flux is applied to the area to be soldered using a thin paintbrush.
 Then the solder is placed on the metal.
 This way the flux and solder are heated at the same time.

-B. The second way I learned was using a borax based flux that is more like a paste.
+B. The second way is to use a borax based flux that is more like a paste.
 The flux is again applied with a thin brush.
 However, instead of immediately applying the solder, the metal is heated first until the fluxed area looks like glass.
 Then the solder is placed on the metal.

 Place the Solder